BDI Bridge

-The Elm Park Bridge, sometimes locally referred to as the BDI Bridge or the Ice Cream Bridge, is a steel truss bridge over the Red River in Winnipeg, Manitoba.
+The Elm Park Bridge, sometimes locally called the BDI Bridge or the Ice Cream Bridge, is a steel truss bridge over the Red River in Winnipeg, Manitoba.

-It links Kingston Crescent in the neighbourhood of St. Vital with Jubilee Avenue in the neighbourhood of Fort Rouge.
+It links Kingston Crescent in the neighbourhood of St. Vital with Jubilee Avenue in Fort Rouge.
 Built in 1912 and opened in 1914, it is the fourth-oldest bridge in Winnipeg after the Redwood, Louise, and Arlington.
 The bridge has a deck measuring 16 ft wide; though initially open to two-way vehicular traffic, it was closed to vehicles in 1974, remaining accessible to only pedestrians and cyclists ever since.

-The nickname "BDI Bridge" is derived from the popular ice-cream vendor, Bridge Drive-In (BDI), that sits adjacent to the bridge.
+The nickname "BDI Bridge" is derived from the popular ice cream vendor Bridge Drive-In (BDI), that sits adjacent to the bridge.
 In turn, BDI itself is so-named because of its proximity to the Elm Park Bridge.

 History

-Elm Park (now Kingston Crescent and Kingston Row), the former trolley park beside which the bridge was built, was created in 1890 by the Elm Park Company, whose parent company, Winnipeg Street Railway Co., wanted to attract passengers onto their new streetcar line which ran down Osborne Street to Jubilee.
+Elm Park (now Kingston Crescent and Kingston Row), the former trolley park beside which the bridge was built, was created in 1890 by the Elm Park Company, whose parent company, Winnipeg Street Railway Co., wanted to attract passengers onto their new streetcar line, which ran down Osborne Street to Jubilee.
 At this time, a seasonal pontoon bridge allowed people access from Jubilee Avenue to the park’s entrance in what was then the Rural Municipality of St. Vital.
-In 1912, Winnipeg Street Railway figured a better idea for their business would be to subdivide the park's land for residential development.
+In 1912, Winnipeg Street Railway figured that a better idea for their business would be to subdivide the park's land for residential development.

 This development included replacing the pontoon bridge with a toll bridge; Roland Fairbairn McWilliams, owner of Elm Park, had tried on numerous occasions to have the City of Winnipeg pay for the construction of a better bridge across the Red River between Jubilee and St. Vital.
 A full-page ad in the Winnipeg Free Press in May 1912 had a diagram showing the new bridge with the park street-car line loop ending on the Jubilee side of the Red River and advertising "[f]ive minute [street]car service to the city."

-The bridge was built between 1912 and 1913 by the Elm Park Bridge Company at a cost of CA$125,000, for which the implementation of a toll was meant to offset.
-The RM of St. Vital council meeting that took place in December 1912 passed a motion saying that they wanted the bridge moved, preferring it to be located closer to Pembina Street (now Osborne Street).
+The Elm Park Bridge Company built the bridge between 1912 and 1913 at a cost of CA$125,000, for which the implementation of a toll was meant to offset.
+The then Rural Municipality of St. Vital council meeting in December 1912 passed a motion saying they wanted the bridge moved, preferring it closer to Pembina Street (now Osborne Street).
 The City of Winnipeg "opened" the section of Jubilee so that the streetcar could terminate at the new Elm Park Bridge.